F10

 Defrost Sensor / Evaporator NTC Fault

-Refrigerator shows F10 or similar defrost sensor error, intermittent cooling, ice on evaporator
+The refrigerator shows 'F10' or a similar defrost sensor error, causing intermittent cooling and ice on the evaporator.

 Advertisements